Understanding Skeeter Syndrome: Symptoms, Treatment and Prevention

 What Are the Treatment Options for Skeeter Syndrome?

-The treatment for Skeeter Syndrome primarily focusses on relieving symptoms and reducing inflammation.
+The treatment for Skeeter Syndrome primarily focuses on relieving symptoms and reducing inflammation.
 Approaches for symptom relief include the use of over-the-counter (OTC) antihistamines and topical creams.
 For severe reactions, a doctor might prescribe corticosteroids.

 Over-the-Counter Antihistamines and Topical Creams